 Lifting newbies often struggle with proper hip extension without even realizing it.
 And that’s a big deal.

 The hip extension allows you to hinge your hips by improving your hip flexibility.
-And flexibility is crucial for many lifting exercises, such as deadlifts, presses, etc.
+Flexibility is crucial for many lifting exercises, such as deadlifts, presses, etc.

 Reverse hyperextensions can significantly improve your hip flexibility.
 By doing so, they’re indirectly making your other exercises more successful and risk-free.